Antechinus: Reproductive anatomy

-Antechinus do not have a complete pouch as in other marsupials but simply a flap of skin covering the teats.
-The number of teats in Antechinus species varies between different populations of the same species.
-The number of teats can be anywhere from 6 to 13.
-Populations in which females have 6 teats are found in lower latitudes where the environment is more stable.
-In higher latitudes, there are populations with 8 to 12 nipples.
+Antechinus do not have a complete pouch, as in other marsupials, but simply a flap of skin covering the teats.
+The number of teats in Antechinus species varies between different populations of the same species, and can be anywhere from six to 13.
+Populations in which females have six teats are found in lower latitudes where the environment is more stable.
+In higher latitudes, there are populations with eight to 12 nipples.
 Odd numbers of teats only occur in transition zones and probably occur when populations with a different number of teats mate.
 The number of nipples is thought to correlate with the number of young that can be supported.
 In more seasonal environments, where more nipples occur, there is a larger increase in the availability of food for supporting the young.
 Females with fewer nipples are more likely to survive until the next breeding season.
 This is thought to be because it is less stressful to raise a smaller litter.
 The rate of survival of females to reproduce twice differs between species.
 The larger species, e.g. A. swainsonii are more likely to survive to reproduce for a second time.

 Mating behaviour

 Mating is intense for Antechinus and can last up to 12 hours in some species.
-The males mate with multiple females and the litters have multiple fathers.
-During the short breeding window males expand their home range and are often active during night and day.
+The males mate with a number of females and the litters have a number of fathers.
+During the short breeding window, males expand their home range and are often active during night and day.

 Males disperse from the nests once they are physiologically independent.
-Mothers initiate this dispersal but are tolerant of unrelated males in the nest.
-Inbreeding avoidance is likely to explain this behaviour.
+Mothers initiate that dispersal but are tolerant of unrelated males in the nest.
+Inbreeding avoidance is likely to explain that behaviour.

 Male semelparity

 Male die-off occurs because of an increase in free corticosteroids in the blood, which causes a suppression of the immune system and gastrointestinal ulcers and which result in male mortality.
 An increase in free corticosteroids is thought to allow males to utilise their reserve energy and maximise their reproductive effort, even though the increase usually proves fatal.
-If there were no male die-off, there would still be a small likelihood of males surviving to the next mating period.
+If there were no male die-off, there would still only be a small likelihood of males surviving to the next mating period.
 Thus, it is far better for the males to invest heavily in one breeding season than attempt to survive to the next one.

 There are a few possible evolutionary advantages to the evolution of synchronous mating.
 It may ensure that as many matings as possible occur during the mating period.
 It also ensures that males can focus all their effort into one short breeding season.
 Another possible advantage of synchronous mating is to overwhelm predators with large numbers of offspring after weaning.